GrowthPath/zoho_analytics_connector/README.md

 UnrecoverableRateLimitError
 RecoverableRateLimitError

-This is a partially implemented experimental feature. `data_upload` uses it.
+Manager retries is a partially implemented experimental feature. `data_upload` uses it.

 Do some stuff